jcgasper/02-Advanced-CSS-Portfolio/README.md

 Advanced CSS Portfolio

 Description:
- - Portfolio website with sections to introduce myself, display my coding projects, and a section to find mycontact information.
+ - Portfolio website with sections to introduce myself, display my coding projects, and a section to find mcontact information.
- - Current Portfolio projects are placeholders for future projects.
- -  Will replace Avatar with Headshot in future

 Skills Learned: